 But it took guts to stop the job I had continuously for 25 years.
 I still have a very small mortgage (which will be paid off from my redundancy lump sum) and my grown up children still haven’t fledged yet.
 I walked back from posting my papers with tears in my eyes, and are still washing those decades of work out of my hair.

 But the sheer energy and happiness I have now is amazing.
-I’ve helped with a week-long children holiday club, helped Syrian refugees in Europe, and gone on a missions trip with my local church.
+I’ve helped with a week-long children holiday club, helped Syrian refugees in Europe, and gone on an overseas trip with my church.
 I’m looking at helping build houses with Habitat for Humanity, and exploring other things where my skills fit with a need.
 Every day I look forward with expectation as to what I can do and create without any feeling that I have to do tasks.

 I’ll close with a quote from one of the early retirement forums: